Nkola John Motata

 Nkola John Motata (born 6 February 1947) is a South African-born disgraced high court judge.
 He made headlines in 2007 when he drove drunk into a property, knocking the wall and quarreling with the property owner using racial slurs.

 Early life

 Nkola Motata was born in Alexandra, Johannesburg, South Africa.
-He went to Ithute Primary School in Alexandra and went to matriculate at Orlando High School in 1966, in Soweto.
-Motata earned his undergraduate law degree, a BIuris in 1979 at the Fort Hare LLB (1986) as well as Wits.
+He went to Ithute Primary School in Alexandra and went on to matriculate at Orlando High School in 1966, in Soweto.
+Motata earned his undergraduate law degree, a BIuris in 1979 at the Fort Hare(1986) and an LLB.
+He also attended Wits.
 He did his Diploma in Trial Advocacy in 1992 at Colorado, USA.